PowerPoint animations are part of the slide object.

 Paste

-If a position is not specified, the slide will be pasted as the last slide of the presentation.
+The index number is where the slide is to be pasted.
+If a position, (index), is not specified, the slide will be pasted as the last slide of the presentation.

 MoveTo